 When you set out to set up your own eCommerce firm like Wish, you have to cater to all segments of your target audience.
 It includes the merchants too.
-App Development Services should try to give personalized content to the user.
+The enterprise mobile application development company is trying to give personalized content to the user.
 At the same time, it should be tempting to the user.

 Attractive design, smooth User Interface, safe & secure transactions are among the other features that you should include.
 Shipping and tracking are also a crucial aspect, as glitches here can make you lose out on customers.
 Also, choose a good monetization method that keeps both, you and the merchant happy.